openphacts/ops-platform-setup/data-sources/README.md

 Graph URI : http://www.bioassayontology.org

-The following files are not valid RDF and are *not* loaded :
+The following files are not valid RDF (OWL/XML) and are *not* loaded :
 * bao_vocabulary_biology.owl
 * bao_vocabulary_phenotype.owl
 * bao_vocabulary_result.owl
 * bao_vocabulary_software.owl

+The following files were generated using WebProtege, to retrieve all 6 root classes from Figure 1 of http://www.jbiomedsem.com/content/pdf/2041-1480-5-S1-S5.pdf .
+They *are* loaded :
+* bao_vocabulary_biology.ttl
+* bao_vocabulary_result.ttl

 The following files introduce (unwanted) external superclasses and are *not* loaded :
 * bao_complete_bfo_dev.owl